What is Neuronal Ceroid Lipofuscinosis, CLN6-related?

 How is Neuronal Ceroid Lipofuscinosis, CLN6-related treated?

-There is no cure for NCL, CLN6-related disorders, and treatment is based on the symptoms that are present.
+There is no cure for NCL, CLN6-related, and treatment is based on the symptoms an individual experiences.
 Treatment typically includes medications to control seizures and movement problems.
 Affected individuals should be routinely monitored for swallowing difficulties to determine if a feeding tube would be beneficial.

 What is the prognosis for an individual with Neuronal Ceroid Lipofuscinosis, CLN6-related?

 The prognosis for individuals with NCL, CLN6-related disorders is poor.
-Individuals with LINCL generally lose their vision and all motor skills by 4 to 10 years of age.
-Lifespans are around 20 years of age.
+Life expectancy for individuals with LINCL is 12 years of age.
 Individuals with adult-onset NCL generally pass away within 10 years of the onset of symptoms.

 Other names for